Server SDK

 threads.delete({ sandboxId, threadId })Deletes a single thread from the sandbox.

-threads.run({ agent, messages, sandboxId?, threadId?, name? })Convenience method that can auto-create a sandbox and thread, then POST to the chat stream endpoint.
+threads.run({ agent, messages, sandboxId?, threadId?, name?, options? })Convenience method that can auto-create a sandbox and thread, then POST to the chat stream endpoint.

 Run threads from server